M-Sc-Research/English-learning/tactics_basic.md

 40. The famous **rock band** in the 1980s was Queen.
 41. She **wears her hair** in a ponytail.
 42. Go straight on and then turn left the bank is the corner of the street you can't miss it.

+> The phrase "wear one's hair" refers to the way a person styles or arranges their hair on their head.
+It encompasses various hairstyles, cuts, and treatments that individuals adopt to express their style, cultural identity, or fashion preferences.
+● When someone "wears their hair" in a certain way, they are essentially choosing a particular hairstyle that suits their face shape, hair texture, and desired look.
+This could involve cutting, coloring, styling, or accessorizing their hair to achieve the desired appearance.
+● For example, someone might "wear their hair long and straight," indicating that they have long, uncurled hair that falls naturally.
+Alternatively, they could "wear their hair short and curly," describing a shorter hairstyle with defined curls or waves.
+● The phrase "wear one's hair" can also extend to more elaborate hairstyles, such as braids, buns, ponytails, or updos.
+It encompasses the entire spectrum of hairdressing techniques and styles that people adopt to enhance their overall appearance and self-expression.
+● In essence, "wearing one's hair" is a way for individuals to present themselves to the world and communicate their personal style, preferences, and even cultural heritage through their chosen hairstyle.